-The fourth in a series on the basics of visual design for FileMaker.
+Part of a series on the basics of layout composition for an appealing UI.
 Colour is one of the most important elements of a design.
 Since vision is our most dominant sense, colour has an enormous impact on the feeling of a design.
 But it’s easy to overdo colour, so use it wisely!
 Here are some important facts about designing with colour.

 When creating a design, choosing colours is one of the most important aesthetic decisions you will make, because it is one of the first things people will notice about it.
 You have the power to attract or repel users with your use of colour.
 (I hope you want to attract them, in which case, please read on!)
 Despite its importance, or maybe because of it, using colour well can be tricky.

 My overarching advice is when in doubt, use less colour, not more.
 It is better to risk looking boring than repellent, and a well-executed monochromatic colour scheme can be very appealing, if subtle.
 Save pops of colour for where you really need it, like for buttons or warnings.
 Keep colours consistent throughout your system, unless there is a good reason to change them, in which case this should be obvious to the user with a minimum of explanation.

 Colour does not add a pleasant quality to design—it reinforces it. -Pierre Bonnard